sdil/open-production-web-projects/README.md

-# Awesome Open Production-ready Projects
+# Open Production-ready Web Projects

-A curated list of real world projects that are:
+A curated list of real world web projects that are:

-- Web service
 - In use in production
 - The source is available as Open source
 - Can be deployed locally/on-prem
 - Preferrably offered as SaaS service

-The projects are grouped by the frameworks they're built upon.
+The projects are grouped by the language and framework they're built upon.

-Feel free to add more repositories here by sending a [Pull Request](https://github.com/sdil/awesome-production-open-projects).
+Feel free to add more repositories here by sending a [Pull Request](https://github.com/sdil/open-production-web-projects).

 This project is inspired by [free-for.dev](https://free-for.dev).